-Guidelines for FEBS Long-Term Fellowships
+Terms and Conditions for FEBS Long-Term Fellowships

 To be read in conjunction with the General Guidelines for Fellowships and the Frequently Asked Questions about FEBS Long-Term Fellowships.

 - FEBS Long-Term Fellowships are intended to support long-term visits for the purpose of scientific collaboration or advanced training.
-They are originally granted for one year and may be renewed for a further year up to a maximum of three years.
+They are originally granted for one year and may be renewed for a further year up to a maximum of two years.
 Applicants must have a PhD.

 The web-based application process for Long-Term Fellowships requires the following information and documents (in English):